eigenhombre/llbb/README.md

-I recently got interested in these answering questions using [LLVM](https://llvm.org/), a powerful compiler toolchain that uses a sort of abstract assembly language as it's ["intermediate representation"](https://en.wikipedia.org/wiki/Intermediate_representation).
+I recently got interested in these answering questions using [LLVM](https://llvm.org/), a powerful compiler toolchain that uses a sort of abstract assembly language as its ["intermediate representation"](https://en.wikipedia.org/wiki/Intermediate_representation).

 LLVM IR is easily generated using pretty much any programming